-Depending on where your plant is getting its light, it may grow sideways towards the nearest window, which can leave your plant lopsided or off balance.
+Depending on where your plant is getting its light, it may grow sideways toward the nearest window, which can leave your plant lopsided or off balance.
 To prevent this, it’s important to rotate your plant regularly so it grows symmetrically.
-Still, plants can get off balance and pruning will help keep growth from getting lopsided.
+Plants can still get off balance, and pruning will help keep growth from getting lopsided.

 Decrease Crowded Areas

 Fiddle leaf fig leaves need airflow and space to be healthy.
 If your plant gets too compact and crowded, the leaves can suffer damage from rubbing against each other.
 You’ll want to thin crowded areas by pruning.

 Grown indoors, fiddle leaf fig plants can take on unusual shapes because of their limited access to sunlight.
 Instead of growing straight up toward the sun like they would outdoors, they may grow sideways.